timfayz/elementcss/docs/3_usage.md

 $grid-columns-number: 10;
 $grid-calc-method:    gap;
 $grid-calc-value:     1%;
-// Now we have 10 column grid system and 1% gap between columns.
+// We set 10 column grid system and 1% gap between columns.
 Other available options you can find
 // within appropriate module.

 // Inactive modules